doefom/currency-fieldtype/README.md

 # Currency Fieldtype

-> Currency Fieldtype is a Statamic addon that provides a "Currency" fieldtype.

-## Features

 Currency Fieldtype is a Statamic addon that turns financial data chaos into a well-choreographed ballet!
 It's an intelligent, dynamic tool, flexing and adapting its input mask to conquer any global currency format.
 Well, not any, but many, 22 to be precise ([see which ones we support](#currently-supported-currencies)).
 Say goodbye to formatting faux pas.
 For unruly numbers and wayward symbols, it’s game over.
 Experience a symphony of precision and ease – that's the Currency Fieldtype!

+## Features

+The addon makes sure you always got the right format for any of the supported currencies.
 While you can safely ignore the addon when using it, it still provides useful information in the background in case you need it, such as:

 - the value as a string (`'1,234.56'`)
 - the value as a formatted string (`'$1,234.56'`)